openmainframeproject/tac/programs/infrastructure/plan.md

 1. Move current hardware from Broadcom to Marist College.
 2. Announce hardware donation and intention to activate
 3. Install and activate the hardware
+4. Plan for the migration of the CBT, and any other, environments to the new box
-4. Plan for opening infrastructure for community use.
+5. Plan for opening infrastructure for community use

 ## Phase 1: Move current hardware from Broadcom to Marist College - COMPLETE